dotnet/dotnet-docker/samples/README.md

 # .NET Core Docker Samples

 This repo contains samples that demonstrate various .NET Core Docker configurations, which you can use as the basis of your own Docker images.
-The samples can also be used with and without Docker.
+The samples can also be used without Docker.

-You can pick the sample that best fits the scenario you are interested in, on Windows, macOS or Linux.

 ## Getting Started

 You can run a pre-built [.NET Core sample](https://hub.docker.com/r/microsoft/dotnet-samples/) using [Docker](https://www.docker.com/products/docker).
-The source of this sample application is the [dotnetapp-prod](dotnetapp-prod) sample.
+The source of this sample application is the [dotnetapp Dockerfile](dotnetapp/Dockerfoile).

 Type the following command to run the sample: